Skip to main content

 Freed cash = prior required monthly loan outflow - current required monthly loan outflow - any new admin, transfer, or compliance costs required to keep that lower payment in place.

 Annualize only after the monthly figure is stable for several cycles.
-Add current monthly and annual example after verification.
+Add any monthly and annual example only after verifying it against the current official source, servicer statement, school record, or financial records.
 Do not build a plan from a one-month anomaly.

 Set your allocation sequence before you choose amounts.
 Stabilize your cash buffer first, then deploy surplus to growth or long-term resilience.
 If one delayed client payment, weak month, or transfer issue would force you to miss essentials or unwind positions, keep directing most freed cash to reserves.